Quantum gravity and inventory accumulation

 \begin{lemma} If $\Var[\dis(n)] = o(n)$ then $n^{-1/2} \max \{|\dis_j| : 1 \leq j < nt \rfloor \}$ converges to zero in probability for each fixed $t > 0$. \end{lemma} \begin{proof} The variance assumption immediately implies that $n^{-1/2} \dis_{\lfloor nt \rfloor }$ converges to zero in probability for each fixed $t$.
 It also implies that the joint law of $n^{-1/2} \dis_{\lfloor nt \rfloor }$ at any fixed collection of $t$ values tends to zero in probability.

-If we divide the first $t$ units of time into equal increments of length $\delta$ (for some small $\delta$) the probability, we would guess that the typical fluctuation of $n^{-1/2} A_{\lfloor tn \rfloor}$, as $t$ ranges through an interval of length $\delta$, would be of smaller order than $\delta^{-1/2}$.
-The bound in Lemma \ref{l.translateprob} (applied with $a = \delta^{-1/6}$) implies that the probability that there is even a single interval on which the gap is greater than $a \delta^{-1/2} = \delta^{-2/3}$ will remain bounded above by some constant as $n \to \infty$, and this constant can be made arbitrarily small by taking $\delta$ sufficiently small.
+Now, suppose that we divide the first $t$ units of time into equal increments of length $\delta$ (for some small $\delta$).
+Then on each such increment, we would guess that with high probability the fluctuation of $n^{-1/2} \dis_{\lfloor tn \rfloor}$, as $t$ ranges through an interval of length $\delta$, should be very small when $n$ is sufficiently large and $\delta$ is small and fixed.
+Indeed, the bound in Lemma \ref{l.translateprob} (applied with $a = \delta^{1/6}$) implies that the probability that there is even a single interval on which the fluctuation magnitude is greater than $a \delta^{1/2} = \delta^{2/3}$ will remain bounded above by some constant as $n \to \infty$, and this constant can be made arbitrarily small by taking $\delta$ sufficiently small.
 Since we can take $\delta$ as close to zero as we like, the lemma follows. \end{proof}